git/git/compat/vcbuild/README_VS2015.txt

     developer command prompt is started.
 This would also allow us to switch between 32- and 64-bit tool chains.

-[B] Currently, we leave the third-party DLLs we reference in
-    "compat/vcbuild/GEN.DEPS/bin".
-We need an installer
-    step to move them next to git.exe (or into libexec/git-core).

-[C] We need to build SLN or VCPROJ files.
+[B] We need to build SLN or VCPROJ files.